 - Q: I see that you haven't placed any trades on my behalf for three weeks?
 Why is my cash just sitting on deposit when it could be put to good use? - A: There is an old adage that, if investors would only learn to sit on their hands 50% of the time, they would lose a lot less money.
 We can make money for you whether markets are moving up or down.
 But if markets are hardly moving at all if they are moving predominantly sideways then there may be no decent trends on which we can capitalise.
 It happens occasionally.
 Under no circumstances will we trade just for the sake of it.
 An important part of our responsibility to you is to manage and conserve your cash.
 So please be patient.
-Markets don't stay static for long, so we won't be sitting on our hands for long. - Q: I suppose one disadvantage of TAM is that investors don't get dividends. - A: On the contrary Spreadex remits 90% of dividends to your account via a price adjustment at contract rollover time. - Q: What happens if I want to withdraw my money? - A: You can do this any time you wish, in £1,000 multiples, provided you maintain a minimum balance of £5,000 (unless of course you want to close your account).
+Markets don't stay static for long, so we won't be sitting on our hands for long. - Q: I suppose one disadvantage of TAM is that investors don't get dividends. - A: On the contrary Spreadex remits 90% of dividends as a cash payment into your account. - Q: What happens if I want to withdraw my money? - A: You can do this any time you wish, in £1,000 multiples, provided you maintain a minimum balance of £5,000 (unless of course you want to close your account).
 Just telephone, e-mail or write to us with your request. - Q: ... and if I want to add money? - A: A similar principle applies.
 You can do this any time you wish, in £1,000 multiples.
-Just telephone, e-mail or write to us with your request. - Q: Could you just run through your charges?
+Just telephone, e-mail or write to us with your request. - Q: Could you just run through your charges? - A: Certainly. - A quarterly management charge of just 0.5% per quarter of the net asset value (NAV) of your investment.
+This covers TAM's overheads (salaries, office expenses, regulatory fees and so on). - A quarterly performance fee of 20% of the gain in the NAV of your investment over the quarter.

-- A: Certainly.
-As with many similar investments, there are three components to our fees: - A one-off sales fee of 2% when you make your investment.
-Marketing a unique product like TAM in the UK and around the world is expensive.
-TAM sees little if any of this fee. - A quarterly management charge of 0.5% per quarter of the net asset value (NAV) of your investment.
-This covers TAM's overheads (salaries, office expenses, regulatory fees and so on). - A quarterly performance fee of 20% of the gain in the NAV of your investment over the quarter. - Q: What is your justification for levying a performance fee?
+- Q: Have you not omitted to mention a sales fee?
+Most investment plans seem to take an initial fee. - A: We don't charge a sales fee.
+We don't think it's right to take a so called "front-end fee".
+Apart from the management fee, we don't think you should pay us anything unless we grow your investment. - Q: What is your justification for levying a performance fee?
 I have several unit trusts, and they don't levy such a fee. - A: The simple answer is that, as explained above, TAM has certain similarities to a hedge fund, and it is customary for hedge funds to have a fee structure of this type.
 Because of our ability to make money regardless of whether the market is going up or down, we expect to outperform the vast majority of unit trusts.